zenglenn42/CityMatch/README.md

 I feel like I've been through a rite of passage that ultimately strengthens my ability to appraise and assess ... and knock down some of those unknown unknowns.

-For example, coding for orientation change is really important on mobile.
+For example, coding for orientation change is important on mobile.
 Currently, I reload the app on orientation change to fix a ```dead-space``` layout issue, but that has the secondary effect of resetting the scrollTop back to the top of ```<main>```.

-Which means I risk losing the user's cognitive context when rotating between orientations especially if they were really scrolled down deeply into the results.
+So I risk disrupting the user's cognitive context after a device rotation ... especially if they're scrolled down deeply into the results.

-I really should _minimize_ avoidable dissonance like that.
+I should _minimize_ avoidable dissonance like that.
 Maybe I need a more finessed idiom (```onresize?```) that doesn't clobber ```scrollTop``` while addressing the dead-space thing __or__ possibly capture scrollTop in my view-model and persist that in some efficient way so the user's scroll context is preserved across orientation changes and even sessions.

 * Viewport units (vh, vw) now trigger mild PTSD after wrangling the [100vh mobile CSS bug/feature](https://nicolas-hoizey.com/articles/2015/02/18/viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers/) that was thwarting my bottom appbar.